Nims History, Family Crest & Coats of Arms

-Important Dates for the Nims family
+Early History of the Nims family

 This web page shows only a small excerpt of our Nims research.
 Another 124 words (9 lines of text) covering the years 1699 and 1803 are included under the topic Early Nims History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Nimptsch, Nitsch, Nitsche, Nemptsch, Natsche, Notsch, Nimsh and many more.